KaylaMLe/waas/README.md

    npm install
    ```

+3. **Configure environment variables**:

-3. Create a `.env` file in the root directory and configure it with your environment variables:
+   Create a `.env` file in the root directory and add your configuration:

    ```env
    SEARCH_URL="https://www.workatastartup.com/companies?..."